Monarchism in Georgia: Soviet era and post-Soviet independence

+As Georgia was moving towards independence from the Soviet Union early in the 1990s, monarchical restoration was an issue on the fringes of politics, but without actual candidates to a throne and popular support for monarchy.
+Various Georgian political groups tried to negotiate a return of Jorge de Bagration, Head of the Royal House of Georgia, and even sent a delegation to Madrid to persuade the reluctant prince.
+Some political activists, especially those associated with the National Democratic Party, speculated that a constitutional monarchy in Georgia would help abort any efforts by Moscow to keep Georgia inside the Soviet Union.
+After Georgia's declaration of independence on April 9, 1991, weak and fractious opposition groups again raised the issue of restoration hoping to neutralize Zviad Gamsakhurdia, the first popularly elected President of Georgia.
+However, after the coup against Gamsakhurdia, there was no serious consideration given to monarchist ideas during the rule of Eduard Shevardnadze (1992–2003).
+Several minor opposition parties, including the Union of Georgian Traditionalists led by the former parliamentary chairman Akaki Asatiani, continued to unsuccessfully advocate for constitutional monarchy as a viable alternative for Georgia's government.
+The House of Mukhrani itself was divided over the issue of heir: Jorge de Bagration himself supported the restoration, believing that the monarchy would help to guarantee democracy in Georgia and avoid the political unrest, although his sister Maria Paz doubted that the restoration would solve the country's problems and described Jorge as a "playboy unfit for the job", instead supporting the candidacy of their brother Bagrat.

-However, the two branches acted to resolve this conflict by uniting through the marriage of Prince David Bagrationi-Mukhraneli with Nugzar's eldest daughter, Anna Bagration-Gruzinsky, in February 2009.
+The Mukhrani and Gruzinsky branches acted to resolve their conflict over succession by uniting through the marriage of Jorge's son David Bagration of Mukhrani with Nugzar's eldest daughter, Anna Bagration-Gruzinsky, in February 2009.
 Prince David and Princess Anna became the parents of a baby boy on September 27, 2011, Prince Giorgi Bagration Bagrationi who, in his person, potentially unites the Mukhraneli and Gruzinsky claims.
 Since no other Bagrationi prince was born in the Gruzinsky line before Nugzar's death in 2025, Prince Giorgi became both the heir apparent to both the heir male of the House of Bagrationi and the heir general of George XIII of Kartli-Kakheti.

 Nonetheless, speculation about the candidacy for a restored throne of other Bagrationis has occurred.
 Some monarchists have floated the name of Don Lelio Nicolò Orsini, a son of Don Raimondo Orsini and Princess Khétévane Bagration de Moukhrani, but Princess Khétévane herself rejected the idea as impossible.

-As Georgia was moving towards independence from the Soviet Union early in the 1990s, monarchical restoration was an issue on the fringes of politics, but without actual candidates to a throne and popular support for monarchy.
-Various Georgian political groups tried to negotiate a return of Jorge de Bagration, Head of the Royal House of Georgia, and even sent a delegation to Madrid to persuade the reluctant prince.
-Some political activists, especially those associated with the National Democratic Party, speculated that a constitutional monarchy in Georgia would help abort any efforts by Moscow to keep Georgia inside the Soviet Union.
-After Georgia's declaration of independence on April 9, 1991, weak and fractious opposition groups again raised the issue of restoration hoping to neutralize Zviad Gamsakhurdia, the first popularly elected President of Georgia, and his authoritarian tendencies.

-During the rule of Eduard Shevardnadze (1992–2003), no serious consideration was given to monarchist ideas although several minor political parties, including the Union of Georgian Traditionalists led by the former parliamentary chairman Akaki Asatiani, continued to advocate constitutional monarchy as a viable alternative for Georgia's government.